FoxInFlame/MinecraftColorCodes/README.md

 ##Bugs / ToDo

 - #1 §k does not work.
-- #2 Having multiple formatting codes does not work
+- #2 Having multiple formatting codes does not work.
-- #3 Spaces disappear
+- #3 The spaces disappear, and the output is a whole big chunk of letters.
+- #4 Color Codes should reset previous occuring formatting codes, yet they seem to keep the formatting.

 If you find one, please submit a ticket.